Download Our Free Psilocybin Sourcing Guide

 While psilocybin is trying to bind to and activate 5-HT2A receptors (in order to elicit hallucinogenic effects), antidepressants are attaching themselves to these same receptors, then blocking the sites to prevent further 5-HTR binding

-This obstructs our body’s biological response to psychedelic drugs that act on 5-HT2AR, since their serotonin chemicals cannot be freely absorbed by the clogged receptor.
+This obstructs our body’s biological response to psychedelic drugs that act on 5-HT2AR, since their serotonin chemicals cannot be freely binded to or stimulated by the clogged receptor.

 By hindering reabsorption, our brains are given a larger supply of unoccupied serotonin to amplify transmission between its neurons.

-A large number of studies hypothesize that down-regulation is the culprit of our brain’s inability to metabolize serotonin, after prolonged antidepressant use.
+A large number of studies hypothesize that down-regulation and desensitization of the receptors is the culprit of our brain’s inability to respond to serotonin, after prolonged antidepressant use.
 One 2013 study produced findings that supported this notion (Gray et al.).

 The study recruited 19 unmedicated subjects with major depressive disorder and compared the binding function of their 5-HT receptors before and after a 5-9 week period of self medication with SSRIs.